DDudka9/freeda/docs/docs/html/_sources/getstarted.rst.txt

    .. image:: /images/VB4.png

-7. We recommend increasing performance by allocating at least 2 CPU units by going to "Settings" -> "System" -> "Processor".
+7. We recommend increasing performance by allocating at least 2 CPU units by going to Settings -> System -> Processor.

 8. Open the virtual machine by clicking "Start".
 Once it has started, choose "Install Ubuntu".